Mouse/rat lines to study sex differences

 Following my PhD, I undertook postdoctoral training, funded by a fellowship from Brain Canada and Kids Brain Health Network, at the Hospital for Sick Children and the Mouse Imaging Centre in Toronto.
 During this period, I worked on projects exploring the potential of pharmacological and lifestyle interventions to promote brain repair in children with brain tumours.
 I also worked with preclinical rodent models of radiation and hypoxia-ischaemia induced brain injury.

 I joined the University of Oxford in the summer of 2019 to build my research programme in preclinical imaging of post-stroke brain recovery.
 I am principal investigator (PI) on a John Fell Funded study investigating sex differences in stroke recovery using novel Four Core Genotype (FCG)-like rat model.
-This project is run in collaboration with Art Arnold, Yvonne Couch, Tracy Farr, Thomas Okell, David Bannerman and Stuart Peirson.
+This project is run in collaboration with Art Arnold, Yvonne Couch, Thomas Okell, David Bannerman and Stuart Peirson.

 D.PHIL STUDENTS